 The truth is that you are actually smooth and holding fat.
 As a result you are much closer to looking like Sherman Smooth than you are to looking like Adonis.

-Find an objective bodybuilding coach who will tell you the truth.
+Find an objective bodybuilding coach (like me) who will tell you the truth.
 This will allow you to focus on what you need to work on in order to build a stage-worthy physique.